 In 1969, the company was sold for \$128 million to Teledyne Inc. and became known as Teledyne-Ryan Aeronautical Company (TDY Industries).
 T. Claude Ryan remained with the company as chairman until his death in 1982.
 In 1996, TDY Industries merged with Allegheny Ludlum Corporation, and then later became a subsidiary of that company.
 In 1999, Northrop Grumman Corporation acquired TDY Industries from Allegheny and relocated the plant to a site in Ranch Bernardo, California, leaving the former plant site vacant.
-The site continues to be mostly vacant, with only a small portion of Building 100 temporarily used by the Airport Authority for administrative offices and several other buildings at the site used for storage space.
+The site continues to be mostly vacant, with only a small portion of Building 100 used for administrative offices and several other buildings used for storage.